Author: Andras Laszlo

 Liberalism is a philosophical or a philosophically definable view that builds its tenets on the freedom of man but is not aware of what human freedom actually is and sees freedom fundamentally in the freedom of ideals and in the free manifestation of ideals.
-First we have to examine this as a view in a sense of approaching a benign view with honestly.
+First we have to examine this as a view with goodwill.
 Freedom, as I mentioned is fundamentally spiritual and beyond the scope of spiritual freedom, beyond the freedom of the spirit, freedom doesn’t make sense.

 The essence of freedom is autonomy; the autonomy of consciousness; the autonomy of the consciousness of the subject when the subject determines itself according to its own principles, when the subject determines its existence and the mode of its actions according to its own fundamental principles and it can perform these freely, without limitations, since it possesses all the powers to do so.
 Generally, this kind of freedom doesn’t manifest itself this way in the concrete human form of existence, so freedom is not full freedom, but freedom never means the lack of slavery; it always rises above that, thus freedom by itself always has sense, validity and existence even if freedom is not fully manifest.
 Theoretically, freedom always means more than merely the absence of restrictions and of being constrained.